kyverno/kyverno/samples/RequireCertainLabels.md

 # Require certain labels

 In many cases, you may require that at least a certain number of labels are assigned to each Pod from a select list of approved labels.
 This sample policy demonstrates the [`anyPattern`](https://kyverno.io/docs/writing-policies/validate/#anypattern---logical-or-across-multiple-validation-patterns) option in a policy by requiring any of the two possible labels defined within.
 A pod must either have the label `app.kubernetes.io/name` or `app.kubernetes.io/component` defined.
+If you would rather validate that all Pods have multiple labels in an AND fashion rather than OR, check out the [require_labels](RequireLabels.md) example.

 ## Policy YAML